What happens to Australian property prices during a recession?

 The most recent period of property price declines during 2017-18 came at a time of low interest rates but much stricter lending policies.

-Williams said that "Lenders became very strict and APRA came down with some very hard hitting policy changes" as a result of the Financial Services Royal Commission.
+Williams says that "Lenders became very strict and APRA came down with some very hard hitting policy changes" as a result of the Financial Services Royal Commission.
 "People just couldn't borrow the money because policies were so strict."

 And the result?
 Prices in the major property markets are moving upward once again.
-Even the most pessimistic economic forecast should keep all this in mind when looking at future property values.